All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 🔹 Cultural context: The word "Dyke" has become a symbol of strength and resilience, especially in activist movements.
 One of the most well-known manifestations of this is the "Dyke March" – an annual march of lesbians during Pride Month that demonstrates solidarity and pride.

-The dynamic between Butch and Femme
+The dynamics between Butch and Femme

 Are these terms relevant today?